lbehnke/hierarchical-clustering-java/README.md

     DendrogramPanel dp = new DendrogramPanel();
     dp.setModel(cluster);

-Whem embedded into a JFrame the dendrogram panel should display this:
+When embedded into a JFrame the dendrogram panel should display this:

 ![Screenshot](https://raw.github.com/lbehnke/hierarchical-clustering-java/master/etc/screenshot1.png "Average linkage")